retry51776/notes/business/business.md

 # BuzzWords

-- Prefer stock
-> private company will issues prefer stock to investor, so in case bankruptcy, investor will get pay out first, when IPO, prefer stock will convert to common stock
+- Prefer stock `private company will issues prefer stock to investor, so in case bankruptcy, investor will get pay out first, when IPO, prefer stock will convert to common stock`

-- SAFE Note
-> Only 3 Variables: Valuation CAP, Discount, Major investor right
+- SAFE Note ` Only 3 Variables: Valuation CAP, Discount, Major investor right`

-- Convertible Note
-> aka Safe Note + interest rate
+- Convertible Note `aka Safe Note + interest rate`

-- 409A
-> 409A is an independent appraisal of the fair market value (FMV) of a private company's common stock
+- 409A `409A is an independent appraisal of the fair market value (FMV) of a private company's common stock`

+- VC Exit
+  - IPO
+  - Public
+  - M & N
+  - Private Buyout

 Safe >(before) options pool > New investment